marourix/AI_Agent_ERP/README.md

-# Atracio ERP Agent
+# ERP AI Agent

-An intelligent agent for ERP (Enterprise Resource Planning) management that simulates a real business environment with a Flask API backend.
+An intelligent agent for ERP (Enterprise Resource Planning) management that simulates a real business environment implemented by the OPENAI agent SDK  with a Flask API backend.

 ##  Features